deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 She was a good storyteller, too.

-Julian had already done his shoot and interview, and done a decent job of relaxing and engaging with the camera...
-Or maybe the interviewer had done a good job of encouraging him to relax.
+Julian had already done his shoot and interview, and done a decent job of relaxing and engaging with the camera...Or maybe the interviewer had done a good job of encouraging him to relax.
 The vanity pictures, on the other hand, had been torturous---Julian was one of those infuriating guys who didn’t have any real idea where he sat on the sliding scale of sexy, and thus assumed he was much lower on it than was actually the case.

 Reality was much kinder.
 He filled out the sleeves of his t-shirts, had five-o’-clock stubble by noon, and the makeup guru and hairdresser had conspired to artfully upgrade his look from ‘clean scruffy’ to ‘bushranger sex god’.
 Which was great, but there wasn’t a force in all creation that could convince Julian that the words ‘sex god’ belonged anywhere near him and dragging the kind of heroic alpha-male frontier explorer shots out of him that the director wanted had taken *forever*.